 INTERACT: Modelling the neuromusculoskeletal system across spatiotemporal scales for a new paradigm of human-machine motor interaction

-Neurological injuries such as stroke or spinal cord injury leave millions of people disabled worldwide every year.
-However, for these individuals recovery is often suboptimal.
-The impact of current neuro-rehabilitation machines is hampered by limited knowledge of their physical interaction with the human body.
-Motor recovery requires positive neuro-muscular adaptation to be steered over time.
-If we could predict such adaptation and control it, to induce a positive change in the future, then a new era in rehabilitation robotics would begin.
+Neurological injuries such as stroke leave millions of people disabled worldwide every year.
+For these individuals motor recovery is often suboptimal.
+The impact of current neurorehabilitation machines is hampered by limited knowledge of their physical interaction with the human.
+If neuro-modulative and orthotic machines could be controlled to generate optimal stimuli to the neuromuscular system, a new era in neurorehabilitation would begin.

 For more information, please visit the Project Page on the EU Portal: https://cordis.europa.eu/project/id/803035